DiffusionMRITool/spherical_uniform_sampling/README.md

 For a example single shell sampling pipeline, we will first generate a scheme with 30 points and then apply flipping and ordering to it.

-1. Generate a scheme
+1. Generate a sampling scheme
 ```bash
 python ./src/qspace_direction/direction_generation.py --output scheme.txt -n 30
 ```

-2. Flip the resulting scheme
+2. Optimize the polarity of the resulting scheme
 ```bash
 python ./src/qspace_direction/direction_flip.py --input scheme.txt --output flipped.txt
 ```

-3. Order the resulting scheme
+3. Optimize the ordering of the resulting scheme
 ```bash
 python ./src/qspace_direction/direction_order.py flipped.txt --output flipped_ordered.txt
 ```